Tooth Decay (Caries or Cavities)

 first.
 The acids eventually penetrate into the tooth to the softer mineral within

 the tooth (dentin).
 If not treated, the tooth decay can destroy large portions of

-disease with many contributing factors.
+a highly preventable disease with many contributing factors.

 Who is at risk for tooth decay?

 Everyone who has teeth is at risk for tooth decay.
 We all host bacteria in our mouths

 which makes everyone a potential target for cavities.
 Risk factors that increase the